 shimmering in broken water.

-This artilce was posted on Tuesday, April 20th, 2010 at 9:49 am and is filed under Australia, Countries & Cultures, English, Great Britain, Holidays Around the World, Ireland, Languages, Lola Ridge, MP3's, Mama, Mama Lisa, Mother, Mother's Day Poems, Mothers Day, New Zealand, Poems, Poets, Recordings, Recordings of Poems, USA.
+This article was posted on Tuesday, April 20th, 2010 at 9:49 am and is filed under Australia, Countries & Cultures, English, Holidays Around the World, Ireland, Languages, Lola Ridge, Mama, Mama Lisa, Mother, Mother's Day Poems, Mothers Day, MP3's, New Zealand, Poems, Poets, Recordings, Recordings of Poems, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response, or trackback from your own site.